 Semester offerings for courses may change without notice.
-Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in the elective lists within this program guide.
+Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in this program guide.

 List ESC-1:

 ES&C Engineering Electives (1.50 Credits)